samyouaret/-releasin-challenge-api-/README.md

 ## Development Part

-If you want to get your hand dirty, you can start by cloning this repository, Altghouh the goal was to setup docker-compose configuration for quick devlopement, the only dependency is `Postgres`, create a database name `releasin_app`.
+If you want to get your hand dirty, you can start by cloning this repository, Altghouh the goal was to setup` docker-compose` configuration for quick devlopement, the only dependency is `Postgres`, create a database name `releasin_app`.

     git clone https://github.com/samyouaret/releasin-challenge-api.git

-you can use the same instructions as in the Running the application section or install `nodejs` and yarn (recommended) and you are ready to go.
+You need to install `nodejs` and yarn (recommended) and you are ready to go.

 Create an `.env` file:

     cp .env.example .env

+Then setup the ENV variables in `.env`.

 Run the migration